-Normal retirement age for all regular firefighter members of the NFPS is age 60.
+Normal retirement age for standard retained firefighter members of the NFPS is age 60.
 If you choose to retire at or after this age, your pension would be put into immediate payment.
-(See "Age retirement pension" on page 10.)
+(See "Age retirement pension" on page 12.)

 If you have reached age 55 but not age 60, you could -